DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-10-hw-imaging-and-measurement/_index.md

 **So the protein’s molecular weight from this charge state is ≈27,984 Da (≈28.0 kDa), in excellent agreement with the theoretical ~28,006.6 Da.**

+- Calculate the accuracy of the measurement using the deconvoluted MW from 2.2 and the predicted weight of the protein<br>
+**the measurement is off by about −0.081%, meaning your experimental mass is extremely close to the theoretical value — well within typical intact‑protein LC‑MS accuracy.**

+- Can you observe the charge state for the zoomed-in peak in the mass spectrum for the intact eGFP?
+If yes, what is it?
+If no, why not?
+**You generally cannot determine the charge state from the zoomed‑in intact eGFP peak, because the zoom only shows a single broad peak without either of the two features needed to assign a charge state: adjacent charge‑state peaks or resolved isotopic spacing.
+Charge states are identified by comparing neighboring peaks in the charge envelope or by measuring the spacing between isotopes (which is 1/z), and neither of those patterns is visible when only one isolated peak is shown.
+Without that structural context, the zoomed‑in view does not provide enough information to confidently assign a charge state.**

 Homework: Waters Part II — Secondary/Tertiary structure<br>
 Homework: Waters Part III — Peptide Mapping - primary structure<br>
 Homework: Waters Part IV — Oligomers<br>